-- repository is the repository name of the configured container registry - tag is the version name that is used when you create a final Docker image from the container - name is the name of the imagepull-secret if it is configured.
+- repository is the repository name of the configured container registry - tag is the version name that is used when you create a final ASAP image from the container - name is the name of the imagepull-secret if it is configured.
 For more information about imagepull-secret, see "Creating Secrets". - envid is the unique environment ID of the instance.
 This ID should include only the lower-case alphanumeric characters.
-For example, asapinstance1. - port is the port number of the WebLogic Server where ASAP is deployed. - host is the hostname of the docker container.
+For example, asapinstance1. - port is the port number of the WebLogic Server where ASAP is deployed. - host is the hostname of the Podman container.

-The hostname should match with the hostname when you create the ASAP Docker image.
+The hostname should match with the hostname when you create the ASAP image.
 If the hostname mismatches, the ASAP servers may not start.

 - persistence.enabled is set to true if PVC is enabled. - readiness.enabled is set to true to enable the readiness probe in Kubernetes.
+You configure the readiness and liveness probes in Kubernetes to restart the failed ASAP instances automatically and to restore the services.
+Kubernetes uses the liveness and readiness probes to find the failed ASAP instances and restarts those instances to restore the services automatically.
 Kubernetes uses the readiness probe to know when a container is ready to start accepting traffic. - initialDelaySeconds is the number of seconds after the ASAP instance has started before the readiness probes are initiated. - periodSeconds specifies how often (in seconds) to perform the readiness probe. - liveness.enabled is set to true to enable the liveness probe.
 Kubernetes uses the liveness probes to know when to restart a container. - periodSeconds specifies how often (in seconds) to perform the liveness probe. - initialDelaySeconds is the number of seconds after the ASAP instance has started before the liveness probes are initiated. - failureThreshold is the number of times that Kubernetes retry the liveness probes before restarting the ASAP instance. - servicechannel.port is the channel port when you create a channel in the WebLogic domain. - service.port is the admin port of the WebLogic Server. - type is the ingress controller type.
 This type can be TRAEFIK or GENERIC or OTHER. - enabled is the status of the ingress controller whether it is enabled or not.
 The value is true or false.
-By default, this is set to true. - sslIncoming is the status of the SSL/TLS configuration on incoming connections whether it is enabled or not.
+By default, this is set to true.

+- sslIncoming is the status of the SSL/TLS configuration on incoming connections whether it is enabled or not.
 The configuration value is true or false.
 By default, this is set to false.
 If you want to set the value to true, create keys, certificate, and secret by following the instructions in the "Setting Up ASAP Cloud Native for Incoming Access" section. - adminsslhostname is the hostname of the https access. - adminhostname is the hostname of the http access. - secretName is the secret name of the certificate created for SSL/TLS.
 For more information about creating keys and secret name, see "Setting Up ASAP Cloud Native for Incoming Access."

-adminsslhostname and secretName are applicable only if sslIncoming is set to true.
+adminsslhostname and secretName are applicable only if ssllncoming is set to true.

-Create PV and PVC if the persistence.enabled is set to true in the \$ASAP_CNTK/ charts/asap/values.yaml file for the ASAP instance.
-The PV path is used to store the
+2. Create PV and PVC if the persistence.enabled is set to true in the \$ASAP_CNTK/charts/ asap/values.yaml file for the ASAP instance.
+The PV path is used to store the logs of the ASAP instance.
+The sample files are available in the asap_cntk.zip at \$ASAP_CNTK/ samples/nfs/ file.
+Use the hostPath to access the local nodes.
+Use nfs to access all the nodes.

-'''

-logs of the ASAP instance.
-The sample files are available in the asap_cntk.zip at $ASAP_CNTK/samples/nfs/ file.

-'''